Starfield COEX Mall: Plazas

-Byeolmadang library
+Starfield Library (Byeolmadang Doseogwan)

 The library has 50,000 books, 600 magazines, and offers e-books.
 In addition, it serves as an event center, intended to host talk shows with authors, lectures with intellectuals and personalities, and concerts.

+Contrary to popular belief, not all the books on display are real.
+Books on higher shelves or on shelves that cannot be reached are decorative.